thierr26/thierr26_personal_notes_sphinx_sources/source/debian_base_install.rst

 Just install the ntp package::

-  apt-get install ntp # As root
+  apt-get install ntp # As root.

 See the `Debian Wiki NTP page <https://wiki.debian.org/NTP>`_ for more details.